Custom Parameters

 Custom Parameters #

-By default, there are several variables exposed according to the event.
+By default, several variables are exposed according to the event.
 To view all the variables exposed by default, refer to the documentation on Authoring PipelineRuns.

 With the custom parameter, you can specify some custom values to be replaced inside the template.